 - If I make you an offer, I ask that you’re comfortable with telling me “no” if the price doesn’t make sense.

-- If you like the offer I make, then you agree that you’ll put it in writing.
+- If you like my offer, you agree that you’ll put it in writing.

 Additionally, if the client gets off-topic during the conversation, Steve will ask them to pause and to write down everything they were going to say.
 Then he’ll ask a new question to progress the conversation.